This post may contain affiliate links.

 For the front of our RV beneath the cargo access door, we had to cut the foam at a curve.
-This wasn’t really too difficult; we just used a marker to mark it first before cutting.
+This wasn’t really too difficult.
+Te just used a marker to mark it first before cutting.

-Here I cut the foam to go around this fender (I later came back and covered the gaps with HVAC tape to create a seal).
-The height at the top of the wheel well was more than 2 feet, so I cut a small piece of foam which I attached with duct tape to patch along the top.
+The height at the top of the wheel well was more than 2 feet, so I cut an additional piece of foam to fit.
+I attached it with duct tape on the backside of the foam.

 My husband had a different approach to skirting the fender area on the other side of the RV.
-He simply removed the fender to make it easier to cover.
+He simply removed the fender so foam board could be flush against the RV.
 If you do this, you might want to cover the holes with some HVAC tape to prevent them from rusting.
-I don’t think rust was a problem for us, but you never know.

 We just stashed the fender piece underneath the RV with the screws taped to it so they wouldn’t get lost.

-This part of the RV was kind of tricky because it involved different heights and we also wanted to make it easy to access our water connection (in the ground under the corner of the slide) if needed.
+This part of the RV was kind of tricky because it involved different heights.
+Plus, we wanted to access our water connection (under the corner of the slide) if needed.

 Here’s what that area looked like after we got it done.

 The steps can also be challenging to figure out.
-Here’s what we did.
-After installing the foam, I later covered the opening behind the steps with a piece of vinyl (cut from a shower curtain).
+After installing the foam, I covered the opening behind the steps with a shower curtain.

-We were really happy with how our skirting looked finished, and even happier knowing that we would stay warm and cozy inside our RV without having to worry about our pipes freezing.
+We were happy with how our skirting looked finished, and even happier knowing that we would stay warm without having to worry about our pipes freezing.

-To be honest, I liked this skirting better than our vinyl skirting because once it was finished, it stayed in place, whereas the vinyl skirting sometimes fell down in places on windy days and had to be hung back up.
+I liked this skirting better than our vinyl skirting because once it was finished, it stayed in place.
+The vinyl skirting sometimes fell down on windy days and had to be rehung.

-In the past we tried making vinyl skirting to go around that part of the RV, but it was really difficult to get it to stay in place and the wind would frequently blow under it.
-I think in the future if I wanted to skirt that part of a fifth wheel I would invest in a commercially made wind skirt like this one that was specifically designed for that purpose and also provided easy access to the storage underneath (since my previous attempt to add a zipper to the skirting I made didn’t go so well).
+In the past, we tried making vinyl skirting to go around that part of the RV, but it was really difficult to get it to stay in place and the wind would frequently blow under it.
+In the future, I would invest in a commercially made wind skirt like this one that was specifically designed for that purpose and also provided easy access to the storage underneath.

-As promised, here are some suggestions of ways to secure your foam board skirting so that it stays in place even in high winds.
+As promised, here are some suggestions for ways to secure your foam board skirting so that it stays in place even in high winds.

 - Gravel – If you’re parked on gravel, dig a trench for your skirting to sit in, then pack the gravel up against the skirting on both sides.
-This is what we did.
+This is what we did and it’s free!

 - Snow – If you are spending winter in a place where snow stays on the ground all winter long, you can pack snow up against the foam board to hold it in place, and this provides extra insulation as well.